 Externally, from the API point of view, when an XGL application causes an error, the error notification function determines the application-visible response.
 Because this function is settable by the application, its response can vary depending on its current definition.
-The default error notification function sends an error message to stderr.
-For example, the following message is produced by the default function for a malloc error that occurs within an xgl_polygon() call from a 3D Context:
+For example, the following message is produced by the default error notification function for a malloc error that occurs within an xgl_polygon() call from a 3D Context:

 '''

-Error number di-1: malloc or new failed: out of memory
+Error number di-1: malloc or new failed: out of memory Operator: xgl_polygon Object: XGL_3D_CTX

-Operator: xgl_polygon

-Object: XGL_3D_CTX

 '''